MoserMichael/my-notes/dev-gotchas.md

 ---31/05/23 05:51:00----------------------

-While doing this side project [a WEB dashboaord for managing docker containers](https://github.com/MoserMichael/dockerdashphp)
+While doing this side project [a WEB dashboard for managing docker containers](https://github.com/MoserMichael/dockerdashphp)

 Found an area where ChatGTP/Google Bard can be used to great benefit:  I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!